Your money-making expert. Financial journalist, TV and radio personality.

 If you’ve run out of ideas on ways to spend your spare time without blowing your budget – don’t fret.
-We all need to tighten our purse strings so it’s important to make savings where we can, but that doesn’t mean we can’t still have a good time!
+We all need to tighten our purse strings, so it’s important to make savings where we can.
+But that doesn’t mean we can’t still have a good time!

-If the sun is out get yourself down to the beach for some fun and games.
+If the sun is out, get yourself down to the beach for some fun and games.
 You don’t need blazing heat to enjoy yourself at the beach you can play bat and ball, collect some shells, hunt for crabs or simply chill out with a good book by the peaceful ocean.

 Walking is another great free activity.
 You can take in some beautiful sights and all at absolutely no cost, except for the obligatory ice-cream of course!
 Find walking routes for your chosen destination.
 If you live in London and fancy exploring a different side of the capital try one of five innovative audio walks from Soundmap which are narrated by local experts and feature music, history and interviews.
 They can now be downloaded for free on to an MP3 player or CD, at the Soundmap website.

 Read our article on other ways you can live for free.

 A day of rollercoasters and rides is always a great way to spend the day together as a family and you don’t need to spend a fortune.
 Try LastMinute.com for some really great deals on tickets to all the major UK parks.
 If you’re not sure which one to go for, you can find guides for all the UK parks.